ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 10. **Estimating is hard:**
 Bart quoted Hofstadter's Law: "It always takes longer than you expect, even when you take into account Hofstadter's Law".
 In order to make more educated guesses, doing a planning poker can be useful.
-Define a sequence, set a baseling and allow reasoning.
+Define a sequence, set a baseline and allow reasoning.
 Don't be afraid of uncertainty as it is inevitable.
 Bart suggests using the following formula: `(O + 4*BG + P) / 6` where `O` is the optimistic estimate, `BG` the best guess estimate and `P` the pessimistic estimate.
 You should add 20% to the guess for properly testing, debugging, polishing, documenting and random wtf moments.
-Don't forget, any estimate is better than no estimate, and do share and review estimates.
+Don't forget, any estimate is better than no estimate, and make sure to share and review estimates.
 11. **Interfacing with the outside world:**
 Adapt the way and the language when you communicate with non-technical people.
 Try to be the go-to-guy/girl for the management, the customer and other stakeholders.